 For many years, Owens has been an important contributor within the women's basketball coaching community.
 In 2008, she was selected to serve on the Board of Directors for both the Black Coaches & Administrators (BCA) and the Women's Basketball Coaches Association (WBCA), serving on the latter body's Executive Committee as the WBCA secretary before stepping down in 2011 to take a more active role on the BCA Board of Directors.
 Subsequently, in September 2012, Owens was chosen as BCA president for the 2012-13 academic year, helping that organization through a successful transition period that included the introduction of a new executive director.

 As a standout player at Northern Illinois from 1985-90 (she missed the `86-87 season with a knee injury), Owens compiled a very impressive resume.
-A two-time Kodak (now State Farm) coaches' All-District IV selection (1989 and 1990), Owens scored 2,102 points and averaged 18.0 points per game over four campaigns, covering 117 games.
+A two-time Kodak (now WBCA) Coaches' All-District IV Team selection (1989 and 1990), Owens scored 2,102 points and averaged 18.0 points per game over four campaigns, covering 117 games.
 She also captained the Huskies for four seasons and, in her final collegiate campaign (1989-90), she guided Northern Illinois to the best record in school history (26-5), as the Huskies went undefeated in North Star Conference play (12-0) and earned the school's first-ever NCAA Tournament bid.

 A native of Chicago, Owens received her bachelor of arts degree in communications from Northern Illinois in 1990.
 She was selected by the faculty of the College of Liberal Arts and Sciences to serve as Commencement Marshal of her graduating class and was named Northern Illinois' Outstanding Woman.
 In addition, Owens was the recipient of the Student Leadership Award.

-Following her graduation from NIU, Owens enjoyed a three-year professional basketball career in Japan, Spain and Italy.
 In 1995, Owens was inducted into the Northern Illinois University Athletic Hall of Fame and followed up that honor with her induction into the Illinois Basketball Coaches Association (IBCA) Hall of Fame in 2001, and the Illinois High School Hall of Fame in 2014.